An Introduction to the Theory of Qur’anic Interpretation

 Because of the great status of the sunnah and its importance, the scholars developed sciences that preserve it, protect it, and serve to elucidate it.
 Thus, the sciences of hadits and its narrators were developed.
 It is necessary for an exegete to be acquainted with all ahadits and narrations so that he can understand and interpret the Qur’an.
 There is another benefit of being acquainted with transmitted material which relates to questions more generally, that is, each individual speaker or exegete does not need to rely on his own mental abilities alone.
 The exegete can draw on the results of earlier minds, so that thoughts and views become clear and accessible to him, which would perhaps not be available if he relied solely on his own views.

-The science of Islamic legal theory contains rules for understanding and assessing texts and so the exegete must be attentive to it.
-One of the main goals of the exegete is to master the tools and instruments with which he can analyze a complex text and fully understand it.
+The science of Islamic legal theory contains rules for understanding and assessing texts, and so the exegete must be attentive to it.
+One of the main goals of the exegete is to master the tools and instruments with which he can analyse a complex text and fully understand it.
 To understand a text by analysis and in all its parts and aspects, and to understand its aims and meanings, and to determine its style and approach is a goal that both the exegete of the Qur’an and the master of the science of Islamic legal theory strive towards.

 Since the exegete needs to analyse the words of a text and comprehend its meanings in doing tafsir, his task ultimately comes to the question of the signification of meanings by words, which is one of the deepest and most subtle aspects of the science of Islamic legal theory.
 For this reason, the exegete must, before embarking on tafsir, be fully acquainted with the science of Islamic legal theory, since it provides the principles for investigation.

-The great scholar, Shaykh Thahir ibn ‘Ashur (r.a.) stated, “As for the science of uswul al-fiqh, they did not used to consider it a source for the science of tafsir but they used to discuss commands, prohibitions, general statements, which are all part of the science of Islamic legal theory.
-So ultimately some of it is a source for tafsir, which is in two respects: first, the science of legal theory contains many things regarding the ways in which the language of the Arabs was employed and its sources which was not dealt with by the scholars of language, such as questions concerning scope and semantic implications.
+The great scholar, Shaykh Thahir ibn ‘Ashur (r.a.) stated, “As for the science of uswul al-fiqh, they did not use to consider it a source for the science of tafsir, but they used to discuss commands, prohibitions, general statements, which are all part of the science of Islamic legal theory.
+So, ultimately some of it is a source for tafsir, which is in two respects: first, the science of legal theory contains many things regarding the ways in which the language of the Arabs was employed and its sources which was not dealt with by the scholars of language, such as questions concerning scope and semantic implications.
 Imam al-Ghazali considered the science of legal theory one of the sciences that are connected to the Qur’an, so it is no doubt a source for tafsir.
-Second, the science of Islamic legal theory determines the rules of deriving norms and clarifies them, so it is a tool for the exegete in deriving the legal senses of a certain verses.”
+Second, the science of Islamic legal theory determines the rules of deriving norms and clarifies them, so it is a tool for the exegete in deriving the legal senses of certain verses.”

 The stories of the prophets are Mentioned to challenge the ways in which humans thought throughout time.
 These stories are related for various divine ends, which people are required to consider and reflect upon so that great benefits and lessons can be derived from them.
 One can also learn how to put the Qur’an into practice.
 When we contemplate the stories of the Qur’an, we find that they are not simply recounted as anecdotes or stories; rather, each one is narrated to challenge a certain misguided view or other, or to assess and analyse a certain philosophy, or to examine some aspect of people’s worldview.
 For example, the story of Shu’ayb (a.s.) treats the problem of secularism, which separates religion from every aspect of life, a problem that is not new.
 The Qur’an states: